-Office Hours: Instructor will hold virtual office hours each week on Mondays from noon to 2 p.m.
+Office Hours: Instructor will hold virtual office hours each week on Mondays from 11 a.m. to noon.
 This means students may go online to the Canvas classroom and send a message and/or an email and expect an immediate response from the instructor.
 This course is ASYNCHRONOUS, which means there are no Zoom meetings or specific times you are required to be online.
 As long as you meet the deadlines, when you log in to class is up to you.